Jessie Algie

 Jessie Algie (1859–1927) was a Scottish painter, known mainly for her oil and watercolour paintings of flowers.

 Biography

 Algie studied at the Glasgow School of Art before moving to Stirling where she became associated with both the Cambuskenneth and Craigmill circles of artists.
+Her usual subjects were flowers.
 She had two paintings exhibited at the Royal Scottish Academy in 1899 and subsequently exhibited at the Royal Academy in London.
 In 1908, she had a joint exhibition at the Baille Gallery in London alongside Anne Muir, Jessie M. King and Louise Ellen Perman.
 During her career, as well as the Royal Scottish Academy, Algie also exhibited with the Aberdeen Artists Society, the Royal Institute of Oil Painters and at the Glasgow Institute of Fine Art.
+She won a silver medal for her painting of delphiniums in 1910.

 In her later life, Algie lived at Kirn in Argyll.
+She died in 1927, in her sixties.
 The Glasgow Art Gallery holds examples of her work while the Walker Art Gallery in Liverpool has her painting Pink and Sunflowers.